 If we don’t change our knowledge management practices as well, projects will continue to deliver point-in-time insights that seldom offer enduring value and reuse.
-The next level of maturity is to evolve the mindset and skills of CX practitioners to think beyond static artefacts built in.
+The next level of maturity is to evolve the mindset and skills of CX practitioners to think beyond static artefacts built in graphic design programs.
 We’re not talking about replacing the role of these products.
 They play an important role in championing the customer perspective in a rich and engaging way that is vital to drive change.

 The opportunity that’s being missed is ensuring the data-points from these products become reusable knowledge assets that live in a repository related to other views of the business.
 The rise of business architecture, supported by dynamic modelling tools, provide organisations with a 360-degree view of the business.
 These perspectives help decision-makers drive transformation across the entire organisation in a way that incorporates the ‘outside-in’ and ‘inside-out’ needs of the business.

 Over the last year we’ve noticed CX practitioners and business architects coming closer together but falling just short in bridging the gap of connecting their respective knowledge-bases.
 They are missing out on the opportunity to connect information assets to reveal a ‘vertical slice’ from the customer’s needs and pain-points, the performance of the organisation represented through value streams, the capability required to deliver value, and the operating model components that bring the business to life.